This is the multi-page printable view of this section. Click here to print.

 Log Stream

-A log stream is a collection of log events that are ordered by the time they occurred, from the same source, for example, all log events occurring in a specific Kubernetes Engine cluster can constitute one log stream.
+A log stream is a collection of log events sorted in the order they occurred from the same source.
+For example, all log events generated in a particular Kubernetes Engine cluster can constitute a single log stream.

 Log Event